CALL FOR ABSTRACTS — APHA's 2019 Annual Meeting and Expo

 Individual Abstract Submissions

-Submit individual abstracts according to the on-line instructions (Non-students need submit only an abstract; enter "N/A" where a summary is requested).
+Submit individual abstracts (250 words) according to the on-line instructions (Non-students need submit only an abstract; enter "N/A" where a summary is requested).
 We will judge the abstract on your clarity of presentation, originality, methodology and contribution to the field of applied public health statistics.
 The highest rated abstracts, based on blinded peer review, are generally selected and placed in sessions according to the overall program plan.
 Oral presentations at contributed sessions are usually fifteen minutes in length.
 Presenters at poster sessions should display their work and be available to answer questions throughout their scheduled 90-minute session.
 We will take your preference for oral versus poster presentation into consideration, but the Program Committee considers every abstract for both oral and poster presentation.
 You should submit material only if you are committed to presenting the paper or poster personally, or will find a substitute who will register, attend the meeting and present your paper or poster.

 Student Research Session & Competition